-As already mentioned, the consequence of the loss of ultraactivity of the agreements would be the application if any of the collective agreement of higher level (see De le Court, 2016).
-As the following chart, a decrease in wages may occur since the value of wages in collective agreements exceeding the company level is less than the collective agreements concluded at the enterprise level or at the workplace.
-Specifically, in the industrial and construction sector, the wages of workers regulated in a company-wide collective agreement have been during the crisis above 29,000 euros, while if they were regulated in sectoral collective agreements of state level or lower wages have not exceeded 25,000 and 23,000 euros respectively.
-On the other hand, in the services sector, wages regulated under sectoral collective agreements, at the state level or below, have not exceeded 23,000 and 18,000 euros respectively, while wages regulated in collective bargaining agreements have risen during the crisis from 23,000 euros in 2011 to more than 25,000 in 2015.
+As mentioned above, an agreement’s loss of ultra-activity would result in a higher-level collective agreement being applied, if any (see De le Court, 2016).
+As the following chart demonstrates, this may cause a decrease in wages to occur, since the value of wages stipulated in higher-level collective agreements is less than those stipulated in collective agreements concluded at the enterprise- or workplace-level.
+Specifically, workers in the industrial and construction sector whose wages were regulated via a company-level collective agreement saw their wages stay above €29,000 EUR during the crisis, whereas, if their wages were regulated by sectoral collective agreements concluded at the national-level or at the regional-level, workers’ wages did not exceed €25,000 EUR or €23,000 EUR, respectively.
+In the service sector, wages regulated via sectoral collective agreements concluded at the national- or regional-level did not exceed €23,000 EUR and €18,000 EUR respectively, while wages regulated via company-level collective bargaining agreements rose during the crisis – from €23,000 EUR in 2011 to more than €25,000 EUR in 2015.

-Graph 7: Total amount of gross wage in collective agreements by sector (2010-2015)
+Graph 7: Total gross wage amount by sector and collective agreement type (2010-2015)

 Source: Own elaboration with data from INE, Encuesta Anual Coste Laboral, 2016 (accessed on 24 September 2017)

-Conclusion: the need of reducing working poor through strong collective bargaining
+Conclusion: the need to reduce the number of working poor using strong collective bargaining

-Working poor is increasing both in Spain and within EU (Eurostat, 2017).
-As it has been showed above, Spanish legal reforms on collective bargaining may have contributed to increase , Indeed, countries with centralized collective bargaining systems are correlated with lower levels of in-work poverty (Eurofound, 2017, p.
+The number of working poor is increasing both in Spain and in other EU countries (Eurostat, 2017).
+As has been showed above, Spanish legal reforms to collective bargaining may have contributed to this increase.
+Indeed, countries with centralised collective bargaining systems typically tend to have lower levels of in-work poverty (Eurofound, 2017, p.
 12).
-Moreover, structural reforms affecting national collective bargaining systems has been a common pattern during the crisis alongside the Southern countries, where the participation of the tripartite social dialogue rarely existed (Malo, 2016, p.
+Moreover, structural reforms affecting national collective bargaining systems became a common pattern during the crisis in the EU’s southern countries, where tripartite social dialogues rarely existed (Malo, 2016, p.
 117).
-Indeed, the implementation of decentralization occurred in both continental and southern countries, but it was implemented in a more abrupt and disorganized way in the latter and imposed unilaterally by governments (Directorate General for Internal Policies, 2016, p.
+Indeed, the implementation of decentralisation occurred in both central and southern countries, but it was implemented in a more abrupt and disorganised way and imposed unilaterally by governments in the latter (Directorate General for Internal Policies, 2016, p.
 6).

-As it has been pointed out, EU austerity will continue to lower standards of living if EMU is not reoriented (Adams and Deakin, 2016, p.
+As has been mentioned earlier, EU austerity will continue to lower standards of living, if the EMU is not reoriented (Adams and Deakin, 2016, p.
 123).
-Regarding the wage cuts, the European Parliament has said that it «runs counter to the EU’s general objectives and the policies of the Europe 2020 strategy» (European Parliament, 2014, p.
+Regarding wage cuts, the European Parliament has said that they “run counter to the EU’s general objectives and the policies of the Europe 2020 strategy” (European Parliament, 2014, p.
 11).
-The EPSR should represent a new opportunity to reconquer the collective autonomy at both the national and the European level.
-Furthermore, although the EPSR is primarily a political instrument, we must remember that it proclaims rights that are recognized in legally binding instruments such as the Treaties and the Charter of Fundamental Rights of the European Union.
+The EPSR should represent a new opportunity to reconquer the autonomy of collective bargaining at both the national and the European level.
+Furthermore, although the EPSR is primarily a political instrument, we must remember that it proclaims rights that are recognised in legally binding instruments, such as the Treaties and the Charter of Fundamental Rights of the European Union.

-The legal reforms adopted in Spain during the Great Recession years inevitably have consequences for workers' rights, namely, the adequacy of wages and the exercise of collective bargaining.
-Without forgetting that the States and the European Union are responsible for implementing solutions to the economic crisis, they are also responsible for ensuring the protection of labor rights.
-For this reason, they are obliged to correct the measures that have negatively impacted on social rights.
+The legal reforms adopted in Spain during the Great Recession years have inevitable consequences for workers’ rights, namely, their rights to wage adequacy and to the exercise of collective bargaining.
+Without forgetting that the Member States and the European Union itself are responsible for implementing solutions to the economic crisis, they are also responsible for ensuring that labour rights are protected.
+For this reason, they are obliged to correct measures that have had negative impacts on social rights.

 BIBLIOGRAPHY